pguirelli/bookbrew-docs/README.md

 # bookbrew-docs
-PPP Official documentation of the BookBrew solution architecture.
+Official documentation of the BookBrew solution architecture.
 This repository contains diagrams, data flows, detailed explanations of the microservices, BFFs (web and mobile), and instructions for local setup and technologies used.<br><br>

 ## Software Architecture Document
 **Project:** Personalized Curation E-commerce for Books, Perfumes, Coffee, and Beverages.<br><br>